-How do we manage the information you provide?
+How do we protect the information you provide?

-We want to make sure that as a carer accessing our service, you understand how we use the information you give to us and know how to ask questions and find out more if you wish.
-So this information is provided to help you feel confident about how we protect your personal information.
+We want to make sure that you understand how we use the information you give to us and know how to ask questions to find out more if you wish.

 In order to provide the best possible service, we need to collect and store important information about you and your caring situation.
-We recognise that this information is often personal or sensitive and want you to feel confident that we will protect the confidentiality of information you provide to the highest standard and as the law requires (Data Protection law).
+We recognise that this information is often personal or sensitive and want you to feel confident that we will protect the confidentiality of information you provide to the highest standard and as the law requires (The General Data Protection Regulation: May 2018)

 What is personal information?

-We mean anything that would identify you.
-This could include your name, address, date of birth, information about your caring situation, who you care for.
-Less obvious things can also identify you, for example if the person you care for has an extremely rare health condition, or you have a job that only you, or a small number of others do.
+This means anything that would identify you.
+This could include your name, address, date of birth, information about your caring situation and who you care for.
+It could also include less obvious things, for example if the person you care for has an extremely rare health condition, or you have a job that only you, or a small number of others, do.